What we learned from the Japanese about wearing masks

 That’s when I think back to Japan and the word “Respect”.
 Because if you respect others, you’ll wear a mask.
 It might not change your thinking: you might still not be 100% sold on the virus, you might not believe that masks are as effective as scientists tell you they are, and it might not be what your political idols tell you what to do.
 But it’s the proper, selfless thing to do.
 And really, how hard is it?
 Is wearing a mask that much of a sacrifice if it means that in 6 months everyone can go back to living normally?
 It’s not like it’s World War II and they’re sending your kids out to the countryside because the cities are being bombed every night…

-So don’t be a fucking idiot.
+So don’t be an idiot.
 Just wear a mask

 Nice piece Frank.
 Ive been wearing masks daily for months now and im still not used to them.
 But it makes sense and i think people should consider them after this is all over in certain settings.
 Because it is about others.
 In Japan people are taught to think of others.
 Not so much in the west.